nichie92/growth-fearless/README.md

 # growth-fearless
 Remember the comfortable days

 Hi, I am Nick.
-Just passed my 28th Birthday, seen the rising sun 10,220 times and hoping to see another 10,220 more but this time with a clearer purpose and drive.
+Just passed my 28th Birthday, seen the rising sun 10,220 times and hoping to see another 10,220 more but this time with a clearer sense of purpose and drive.

 From the days after my initial first heartbreak 2019, I decided to embark on a journey of self-discovery and I have not stop ever since.
 It has been a year now and a lot have changed since.
 This is a list of things I've did since the breakup.